mauroolivo/btc-elements/README.md

 # BTC Elements

-A modern, modular Bitcoin Core wallet and blockchain explorer built with Next.js, React, and TypeScript.
+A Modern Web Interface for Bitcoin Core - Visual Companion to Learning Bitcoin from the Command Line

 ## Features